NEWSMAKER-India's jeweller to Hollywood stars, now accused of massive bank fraud

 The setback in Modi’s climb to fame and fortune was abrupt, even by the rough-and-tumble standards of one of the world’s fastest growing major economies.

-During an interview with Reuters in November, the famously soft-spoken Modi discussed his love for art, poetry and paintings.
-He also spoke of his wife and three children with whom he lives in central Mumbai.
+During an interview with Reuters in November, Modi - net worth of some $1.8 billion according to Forbes magazine rankings, and famously soft-spoken - discussed his love for art, poetry and paintings.
+He spoke, too, of his wife and three children with whom he lives in central Mumbai.

 Asked how he planned to raise funds to add new stores, he seemed unconcerned.